 The early settler towns in Australia and New Zealand were by no mea solidly prosperous.
 Visitors were often surprised at the extent of pove - poor immigrants were needed to provide labour for the commerce the city, to work on its docks and for cartage.
 Large numbers of people set out an existence living in ponels, unlined rented catalogs. contain powery refrictor to tasker of a strong indistration are in ones entere towns, and the associated in terminent natured work, allowers sweer relatively power pask, and their plos were insecure.
-Going 'en the enag', in search of resinent balow, was a district rochoral seperation, and swore jon littless and old age.
-"The social problems of the colonial towns how be heavily on women and children, especially when hosbands left their families to seek work elsewhere.
+Going 'en the enag', in search of resinent balow, was a district rochoral seperation, and swore join littless and old age.
+"The social problems of the colonial towns how be sharily on women and children, especially when hosbands left their families to seek work elsewhere.
 Prostitution and children unming mark were often indications of such family deplacation. the neless of the plost were rich slags protrily.
-In New Zeitaln, the first legislation such persons of relianance of li446, but its inadequate provisions forced people to look to farmilies and chartrick an apport.
-General cost cell lively minimal ansistance came from the chartricke also broards established under the Hospitals and Chartricke Add Act of 1885.
-For the next fifty years these bounds, which included representatives of furnitudes. were the periodical source of apport for the poor.
-Add the contribution of the poor.
-Add the poor.
-Add the poor of the poor of the poor.
-Add the poor of the poor of the poor.
-Add the poor of the poor of the poor.
-Add the poor of the poor of the poor.
-Add the poor of the poor of the poor.
-Add the poor of the poor o to put them on the right tracks, but this was not a major priority.
+In New Zeitaln, the first legislation such persons of relianance of li446, but its inadequate provisions forced people to look to farmilies and chartrick or apport.
+Genetic to still very initiated assistance came from the chartricke also broards established under the foundation ansistance came from the chartricke also broards established under the foundation and Chartricke Add Act of 1885.
+For the next fifty years these boards, which included representatives of furnishes were the general polarisor of append for the poor.
+Add of the poor.
+Add of to put them on the right tracks, but this was not a major priority.
 The problems of the urban poor concerned chenches for its onto the the hallenge of the hashblokes.
 In mineteenth-century New Zealind Home mission Tocused on attempts to reach the people in out-of-the-way rural places.
 In Australia, the towns were larger and had more agencies, including the Melbourne City Mission, founded in 1854, the Anglican Home Mission They need as been socialism and examinis, mental shores, sowed phinosphe, compositive religious.
 We send adminish that high ballow and processing religious.
 We send adminish that high ballow and process and process and process and process.
 If the serame was exemitating he drow proclassing religious and his language person such, cantel affects: It between Christians was a being one.
-At the fourteents instructively of the health and processing of the health and processing of the health and processing of the control of the series of the health and processing of the cold of with half as how representation, and the should be called the health and the should be composed to the health and the should be a simple to the health and the should be altered and their confidence of the confidence of the series of the se when the control of t AROY I Jusque Carlos in 1929.
+At the four-rent natureary of the healthcall cyty Manish be longered as many cannet that religious was being the series of the contract of the series of the serie when the control of t AROY I Jusque Carlos in 1929.

-uhu shep was handed over to the Salvation Army.
+uhu shop was handed over to the Salvation Army.
 By and the Mission refocused on making a commercial g a social service.
 The result was a massive increase in Let us the control of the description of the principle of the control of the cont fifteen people troubled the police and public.
 The death of a honeless person in the 2002 exploded into a public debate, and Ancklanders increasingly looked to the Mission for solutions.
-Diane Robertson visited Archivaries and Sydneys to lock at Australian answers.
-Could a buildingly extended?
+Diane Robertson visited Arthours and Sydneys to look at Australian answers, coloral a buildingly extended?
 Unfortunately, Auckland's traditional boarding houses did not inspire confidence and trice satingly unable to meet the satinfacts for residential a commodation.
-There needs The commodation are confidence and the confidence of the confid Numbers of primary homeless in Auckland, 2004-14
+There needs The commodation are confidence and the confidence of the confide Numbers of primary homeless in Auckland, 2004-14